 Source: VFS Digital Design

 A user flow diagram shows you what’s working and what’s not from the user’s point of view.
 Let’s face it; if your site isn’t working for your customers, it’s not working for you, either.
-Understanding user flow means understanding your customers, and that can only improve your business.
+Understanding user flow means understanding your customers, and improving the onboarding process can only improve your business.

 Benefits of a User Flow Diagram